 Spontaneous meditation.
 I was born knowing how to meditate.
 Meditation was unknown in my family and not part of my culture so I learned nothing about it.
 But Leela still found ways to wake me up a little.
 As a child I made progress with love by meditating spontaneously.
 As Alan Watts says in that talk, meditation isn't about accomplishing something or getting somewhere.
 Like music and dance, it is an end in itself.
 Meditation is deeply enjoying the present moment.
 Meditation means waking up a little, having success, making progress.
 It's not a technique, like sitting cross-legged or gazing at a candle.
 Any technique will do.
 Whatever it is, it has to be fun, as Alan insists.
 It has to be joyful, full of love.
-If I'm doing something that's supposed to be meditation but I find no joy in it, nothing that feels at least a little like falling in love, I'm wasting my precious time.
+If I'm doing something that's supposed to be meditation but I find no joy in it, nothing that feels at least a little like being in love, I'm wasting my precious time.

 Louisiana.
 I had many spontaneous meditations as a child in Louisiana.
 At age two, I encountered time and death for the first time in the form of a rusty tricycle.
 At three I had a memorable encounter with nature in the form of stump water.
 At age four I had a spontaneous meditation with my dad.
 I was an energetic little boy, always exploring and getting into things, often including trouble.
 One day I was being rambunctious in church.
 Of course you can't be rambunctious in church, not a Methodist church.
 But I did my best, fidgeting in my seat and fiddling with stuff in the back of the pew in front: hymnals, offertory envelopes, and those stubby little pencils.
 I believe the final straw was dropping a hymnal.
 That can make quite a noise if it lands just right.
 My dad had had it.
 He took me by the hand and marched me out of the church.
 He cut a long twig off a bush that years later I identified as spirea, and gave my legs a good switching.
 It was warm, as it usually is in Louisiana, and little boys got to wear shorts to church.
 I remember examining my legs later that day; the switch marks were little red stripes with fat welts on either side; striking.
 That switching definitely woke me up.
 It helped me get over the ridiculous notion of fairness.
 Life is not fair; never was, never will be.